mifi/ezshare/README.md

 ![](logo.png)

 A simple **file server** that lets you easily share many big files like photos and videos with friends (or between your devices) over a local network without requiring an internet connection.
 It starts an HTTP server that lists all files and directories in the directory where it is started from.
-Then anyone can then connect to the server and download files or automatically generated ZIP of whole directories (kind of like Google Drive.)
+Then anyone can then connect to the server and download files or automatically generated ZIP of whole directories, kind of like a self hosted Google Drive.
 The client can also upload files to the server via their browser, and clipboard card be shared both ways.
 A QR code is generated for convenience.

 ![Demo](screenshot.png)